fhidalgor/mutagenesis_visualization/docs/index.rst

 Tutorial
 ===============

-In this chapter, we will walk the user through the different functions and methods ``mutagenesis_visualization`` offers.
-We will start with how to generate the primers to synthesize the DNA library, or the input file that companies like Twist Bioscience need in order to synthesize the library for you (:ref:`Designing the DNA libraries`).
-Then, from a fastq file, we will process the data (:ref:`Processing DNA reads`) and we will do each type of plot (:ref:`Creating plots`). :ref:`Normalizing datasets` shows the different options of data normalization that the package allows for. :ref:`Holistic testing` uses other datasets to showcase the different options that the software gives you.
-The jupyter notebooks used to generate the examples can be found on `GitHub <https://github.com/fhidalgor/mutagenesis_visualization>`_ and are named ``code_processing.ipynb``, ``code_normalizing.ipynb``, ``code_plotting.ipynb`` and ``code_testing.ipynb``.
+In this chapter, we will walk the user through the different functions and methods of this Python library.
+We will start with :ref:`Design DNA libraries` by seeing how to generate the primers to synthesize the DNA library, or the input FASTA file containing all possible site-saturation sequences that companies like Twist Bioscience need in order to synthesize the library for you.
+Then, from a FASTQ file, we will process the data (:ref:`Processing DNA reads`) and we will do each type of plot (:ref:`Creating plots`). :ref:`Normalizing datasets` shows the different options of data normalization that the package allows for. :ref:`Holistic testing` uses other datasets to showcase the different options that the software gives you.
+The jupyter notebooks used to generate the examples can be found on `GitHub <https://github.com/fhidalgor/mutagenesis_visualization>`_ and are named ``doc_library.ipynb``, ``doc_processing.ipynb``, ``doc_normalizing.ipynb``, ``doc_plotting.ipynb``, ``doc_plotly.ipynb`` and ``doc_other_datasets.ipynb``.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2
    :hidden:
    :Caption: Tutorial

-	Designing the DNA libraries <doc_libraries>
+	Design DNA libraries <doc_libraries>
 	Processing DNA reads <doc_processing>
 	Normalizing datasets <doc_normalizing>
 	Creating plots <doc_plotting>
+	Using Plotly <doc_plotly>
-	Holistic testing <doc_testing>
+	Holistic testing <doc_other_datasets>

 About Us
 ===============

+Get to know more about the :ref:`Frank Hidalgo`, :ref:`Sage Templeton`, :ref:`Joanne Wang`, and :ref:`Che Olavarria Gallegos`.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2
    :hidden:
    :Caption: About Us